manticoresoftware/manticoresearch/manual/Read_this_first.md

 ## About this manual

-The manual is arranged as a reflection of the most likely way you would use Manticore:
+The manual is arranged to reflect the most likely way you would use Manticore:

-* starting from some basic information about it and how to install and connect
+* starting with basic information about it and how to install and connect
-* through some essential things like adding documents and running searches
+* essential things like adding documents and running searches
-* to some performance optimization tips and tricks and extending Manticore with help of plugins and custom functions
+* performance optimization tips, tricks and extending Manticore with the help of plugins and custom functions

 ##### Do not skip ✔️
-Key sections of the manual are marked with sign ✔️ in the menu for your convenience since their corresponding functionality is most used.
-If you are new to Manticore **we highly recommend to not skip them**.
+Key sections of the manual are marked with ✔️ sign in the menu for your convenience since their corresponding functionality is most used.
+If you are new to Manticore **we highly recommend not skiping them**.

 ##### Quick start guide
-If you are looking for a quick understanding of how Manticore works in general [⚡ Quick start guide](Quick_start_guide.md) section should be good to read.
+If you are looking for a quick understanding of how Manticore works in general [⚡ Quick start guide](Quick_start_guide.md) is a good place to start.

 ##### Using examples
 Each query example has a little icon 📋 in the top-right corner:

 ![Copy example](copy_example.png)

-You can use it to copy examples to clipboard. **If the query is an HTTP request it will be copied as a CURL command**.
+You can use it to copy examples to the clipboard. **If the query is an HTTP request it will be copied as a CURL command**.
 You can configure the host/port if you press ⚙️.

 ##### Search in this manual